-The 2022 Senior Executive AIP was based on the same three financial performance metrics as the CEO AIP, EPS, Net Sales and Free Cash Flow.
-Similar to the CEO AIP, the threshold performance level for each Corporate Achievement metric was 80% of target, which earned 80% of target award for such metric, and the maximum performance level for each Corporate Achievement metric was 150%.
-In addition, the Compensation Committee approved each NEO's Individual Performance Objectives, which are developed with the review, input and approval of our CEO for our COO, and our COO for our other NEOs.
-Each of the Individual Performance Objectives is designed to reflect an executive's area of responsibility within the Company.
-Each Performance Objective is assigned a specific percentage of the executive's overall achievement value, with all goals totaling 100%.
+Financial Performance Metrics.
+Similar to the CEO AIP, the threshold performance level for each financial performance metric, other than EPS, was 80% of target, which earned 80% of target opportunity for such metric, and for EPS, the threshold performance level was 86% of target, which earned 86% of target opportunity for such metric.
+The maximum performance level for each financial performance metric was 150%.

+Individual Performance Objectives.
+In addition, the Compensation Committee approved each NEO's Individual Performance Objectives under the Senior Executive AIP, which were developed with the review, input and approval of our CEO for our COO, and our COO for our other NEOs.
+Each of the Individual Performance Objectives was designed to reflect an executive's area of responsibility within the Company.
+Each Individual Performance Objective was assigned a specific percentage of the NEO's overall achievement value, with all goals totaling 100%.
 Typically, each NEO has a specific number of performance criteria upon which his or her annual bonus is based.
-Some of these criteria create a payout only if the specific goal is met, while others may payout anywhere from 0% to 150% based upon the level of achievement.
+The payout of the Individual Performance Objective was then evaluated based on a 5-point scale, with Outstanding equaling 150%, Exceeds Expectations equaling 125%, Meets Expectations equaling 100%, Below Expectations equaling between 40% and 60% and Unsatisfactory equaling 0%.
 The maximum award for any award under the Senior Executive AIP was 150% of target opportunity.

-NEO Performance Metrics and 2022 Results.
-For 2022, our NEOs, other than our CEO, had an average of seven Individual Performance Objectives which were tied to their specific area of responsibility and business line of sight, and were aligned with the 5-Year Strategic Goals and the supporting 2022 core business objectives adopted by the Board.
-The 2022 Individual Performance Objectives ranged from 4% to 32% of any NEO's total individual achievement value.
+For 2023, our NEOs typically had an average of 5 or 6 Individual Performance Objectives which were tied to their specific area of responsibility and business line of sight, and were aligned with our 2023 core business objectives adopted by the Board.
+The 2023 Individual Performance Objectives ranged from 5% to 30% of any NEO's total individual achievement value.

-The Individual Performance Objectives for our NEOs fell into the following categories of goals, customized, based on the NEO's role:
+The Individual Performance Objectives for our NEOs fell into the following categories of operational priorities, customized, based on the NEO's role: